Sawan88/docker-images/README.md

 # Image reason

-This is an image of Redis-commander with an additional option that allows you to set the color of the web interface when starting the container
+This is an image of Redis Commander with an additional option that allows you to set the color of the web interface when starting the container

 # Spec

 ## Environment variables

-REDIS_COMMANDER_BG_COLOR - Set color for web interface redis commander.
-Default /web/static/css/default.
-(You can change the color)
+REDIS_COMMANDER_BG_COLOR - Set background color for web interface Redis Commander (inject color into `css/default.css`)

 ## Expose ports

-* `tcp/8081` - redis-commander listening endpoint
+* `tcp/8081` - Redis Commander listening endpoint

 ## Volumes